0x1d/pifi/README.md

 # PiFi

-This is a simple tool to create and manage a hotspot on a Raspberry Pi (ARM64).
+This is a simple tool to create and manage a hotspot with NetworkManager through DBUS.
 The code is based on https://github.com/NetworkManager/NetworkManager/blob/main/examples/python/dbus/wifi-hotspot.py, rewritten in Go and adds following features:

 - Environment variables or intput parameters for SSID and password